russelsa/noise_generation_ICASSP-/README.md

 To generate noise which follows the pitch and intensity of speech, run `scripts/vocoder/pinknoise_vocoder.py` and see outputs in `sample_data/prosodic_noise`.
 Additional noises follow pitch only (with intenstity flattened to the utterance mean), and intensity only (pitch flattened to the utterance mean).

 2) **generation of prosodic manipulation**
+To generate speech which preserves lexical information whilst flattening prosody, run `scripts/vocoder/prosodic_manipulation.py` and see outputs in `prosodic_manipulation`.
+Both pitch and intensity are flattened, or just pitch / intensity.

 3) running whisper

 4) WER intellegibility proxy
+run `scripts/WER_intellegibility/run_faster_whisper.py` to transcribe files and compute the WER relative to clean speech

+5) SNR adding
+to add manipulations at various SNRs code is provided in our earlier work, see below.

 To hear sample utterances `sample_data/sample_utterance`